igorkll/LGC-Boombox/README.md

 ## tools required for assembly
 * a computer with 64-bit windows 10/11
-* 3d printer with a print area of >=20 centimeters
+* 3d printer with a print area of >=20 centimeters (i am using anycubic kobra 2 pro)
 * a screwdriver that fits your screws
 * hot glue gun or lighter